rthuffman/WFGY/ProblemMap/Inverse_Atlas/runtime-guide.md

 2. check whether the active frame is legitimate
 3. estimate structural risk
 4. review competing cuts
-5. authorize or deny resolution level
+5. authorize or deny the resolution level
 6. judge repair legality if repair is proposed
 7. clamp public output below the lawful ceiling